Shimele/HTML5-Canvas-Bouncing-Ball-MouseOver-Effect/README.md

 # My HTML5-Canvas-Bouncing-Ball-MouseOver-Effect
-Contains code with jot notes on how i achieved that awesome ball and hover animation It Covers the four main essential skills
+Contains code with jot notes on how i achieved that awesome circle and hover animation It Covers the four main essential skills
 * Creating and resizing canvas
 * Drawing elements on the screen